aksalcido/Brush/README.md

 # Brush Description
-  - Developed a Full-stack Web application using REST API that allows users to draw their own art on a Javascript canvas, similar to that of a Paint application
+  - A RESTful Web Application that allows users to draw their own art on a Javascript canvas, similar to that of a Paint application
   - Users Can:
     - login/register their account
     - create/publish their art(Max 21) to the server